 Chocolate covered strawberries

-- While the pavlova is cooling the strawberries can be prepared.
+- While the pavlova is cooling the prepare the chocolate strawberries.
 Into separate, small heatproof, microwaveable bowls, break up and add the milk and white chocolate, separately.
-Heat for 20 seconds at a time, stirring in between, until the chocolate has melted.
+Zap for 20 seconds at a time in the microwave, stirring in between, until the chocolate has melted.
 Spoon the melted white chocolate into a small piping bag.

 - Select 10 of the biggest strawberries and leave their tops on.
 Dip 5 of the large strawberries into the milk chocolate, using a teaspoons to help fully cover them.
 Place the dipped strawberries on to some baking parchment.
-Tip – if the strawberries are kept in the fridge until needed they will be chilled.
-This will help the chocolate set quickly.
+Also keeping the strawberries refrigerated helps the chocolate set quickly, especially during warm weather.

 - Next pipe lines across the 5 chocolate covered strawberries and also the 5 un-dipped ones, this gluten free recipe also uses chocolate strawberries.
 Leave to set on the baking parchment.
 In warm weather place in the fridge for a couple of minutes.

-- When the pavlova has completely cooled it can be removed from the oven.
+- As soon as the pavlova is completely cooled remove from the oven.